 Or, to determine that you are exaggerating about the extent and seriousness of your injuries.

-Tell the insurance adjuster that you and your lawyer/ public adjuster will send such information to the insurance company via official letter.
+Tell the insurance adjuster that you and your lawyer/ public adjuster will send such information to the insurance company via an official letter.

 Don’t Allow Yourself to be Recorded